tomascherian/tp/docs/UserGuide.md

 * `CONTACT_INDEX` **must be a positive integer** 1, 2, 3, …​
 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** The app will notify you in case of any clash in meeting timings upon adding a meeting.<br>
+**:information_source: Note:** The app will notify you in case of any clash in meeting timings upon adding a meeting.

 </div>
 Examples: